onnx/models/vision/object_detection_segmentation/ssd/README.md

 <hr>

 ## Quantization
-SSD-int8 is obtained by quantizing fp32 SSD model.
+SSD-int8 and SSD-qdq are obtained by quantizing fp32 SSD model.
 We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
 View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/object_detection/onnx_model_zoo/ssd/quantization/ptq/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.9.0